Nguma-01/alx-system_engineering-devops/0x01-shell_permissions/README.md

 15 - The script changes the owner and the group owner of _hello to vincent and staff respectively 16 - The script changes the owner of the file hello to betty only if it is owned by the user guillaume 15 - The script changes the owner and the group owner of _hello to vincent and staff respectively.
+16 - The script will play the StarWars IV episode in the terminal